Kritwik1009/AdvancedRegression_HousePricePrediction/README.md

 # Business Goal

-You are required to model the price of houses with the available independent variables.
+We are required to model the price of houses with the available independent variables.
 This model will then be used by the management to understand how exactly the prices vary with the variables.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

+We will be checking 2 more questions to get more insights.

+1. What will be the changes in the model if you choose double the value of alpha for both ridge and lasso?
+2. After building the model, you realised that the five most important predictor variables in the lasso model are not available in the incoming data.
+You will now have to create another model excluding the five most important predictor variables.